gurprreetsembhii/My_Projects/README.md

 IT IS MY FIRST COMPREHENSIVE PROJECT!!!!!!!!!
-File named "PROJECT PANDAS FINAL" is my python notebook for salifort motors feel free to check them out Thanks
+File named "PROJECT PANDAS FINAL" is my python notebook for salifort motors File named hr_capstone_dataset.csv is the dataset used for this project Feel free to check them out
+Thanks